torvalds/linux/Documentation/networking/device_drivers/ethernet/meta/fbnic.rst

 2. bootloader - The firmware which validate firmware security and control basic operations including loading and updating the firmware.
 This is also known as the cmrt firmware.
-3. undi - This is the UEFI driver which is based on the Linux driver.
+3. undi - This is the UEFI driver which is based on the GNU/Linux driver.

 fbnic stores two copies of these three components on flash.
 This allows fbnic to fall back to an older version of firmware automatically in case firmware fails to boot.
 Version information for both is provided as running and stored.
-The undi is only provided in stored as it is not actively running once the Linux driver takes over.
+The undi is only provided in stored as it is not actively running once the GNU/Linux driver takes over.

 devlink dev info provides version information for all three components.
 In